itsflorent/itsflorent/README.md

 ## I'm a knowledgeable Python programmer.

-😱 I'm working on too many projects at the moment...
+😱 I'm working on many projects at the moment...

 <br>